Comparison Guide · April 2026

 Automation + Human

-Automation handles the volume.
-Our insurance concierge team reviews edge cases, calls payers directly when needed, and verifies details automation can miss — so coverage is confirmed before the patient arrives.
+Automation catches the volume.
+Our insurance concierge team reviews edge cases, calls payers directly when needed, and verifies details automation can miss.

 1Automated verification runs first